 - This is a true paint roller, not a foam painting pad.

-- Accubrush XT has easy-grip rubber handle.
+- The Accubrush has an easy-grip rubber handle.

 - Built-in brush follows roller to make for a smooth, neat line.

 - Roller covers are easy to attach and replace.